jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - our unit counts are limited
   - our units are idle

+- l2 units are just passing up opportunities to capture

+- l2 unit shouldn't consider l2 or l3 adjacent squares in their paths

 # observations

 - built towers on chokepoints
 - running out of money still an issue
 - when unit has no path it may block other possibly more useful units
 - in a long game, the enemy built lots of towers

+- seems we can directly train on enemy ground
+  - and u can train an unlimitedly long path in one turn?? yes
+  - prioritize training on enemy units